Online Explanation Generation for Human-Robot Teaming: INTRODUCTION

 \section{INTRODUCTION}

 As intelligent robots become more prevalent in our lives, the interaction of such AI agents with humans becomes more frequent and essential.
-One of the most important aspects of human-robot interaction is for the robotic agent to provide explanations to support the rationale behind its behavior \cite{lombrozo2006structure}.
+One of the most important aspects of human-robot interaction is for the robotic agent to provide explanations to support the rationale behind its decision or behavior \cite{lombrozo2006structure}.
 An explanation provides justifications for the robot, which helps the human maintain trust of the robotic peer as well as a shared situation awareness \cite{endsley1988design,cooke2015team}.
-Prior work on explanation generation, however, often ignores the underlying requirements of the human recipient to understand the explanation \cite{gobelbecker2010coming,hanheide2017robot,sohrabi2011preferred}.
+Prior work on explanation generation, however, often ignores the underlying requirements of the human recipient to understand an explanation \cite{gobelbecker2010coming,hanheide2017robot,sohrabi2011preferred}.
 A good explanation should be generated in a lucid fashion from the recipient's perspective~\cite{chakraborti2017plan,miller2018explanation}, so that it is understood.

-To address this problem, first of all, it is noted that the human ({\it explainee}) may interpret an explanation differently due to a different understanding of the domain.
+To address this problem, a key consideration is that the human recipient ({\it explainee}) may interpret an explanation differently from the robot ({\it explainer}) due to a different understanding of the domain.
 In our prior work~\cite{chakraborti2017plan}, we refer to such differences as \textit{model differences}.
-The robotic agent ({\it explainer}), as a result, must ensure that the explanation makes sense in the human's mind.
-An explanation can then be considered as a request to change the human's model, which determines his expectation of the robot, in order to reduce the model differences so that the robot's behavior would make sense in the updated model.
-The decision-making process in the presence of such model differences is termed \textit{model reconciliation}~\cite{chakraborti2017plan, zhang2017plan}.
+The robotic agent, as a result, must ensure that the explanation makes sense in the human's model, which generates the human's expectation of the robot, so that the robot's behavior matches with the human's expectation.
+An explanation can then be considered as a request to change the human's model to reduce the model differences so that the robot's behavior is consistent with the updated human model.
+The decision-making process (including explanation generation discussed herein) in the presence of such model differences is more generally referred to as \textit{model reconciliation}~\cite{chakraborti2017plan, zhang2017plan}.